lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 SLH-DSA is a digital signature scheme built upon hash functions.
 The security of SLH-DSA relies on the security properties of the underlying hash functions, such as the presumed difficulty of finding preimages.

 Signatures can be placed in a number of different ASN.1 structures.
-The top level structure for a certificate is given below as being illustrative of how signatures are frequently encoded with an algorithm identifier and a location for the signature.
+The top-level structure for a certificate is given below as being illustrative of how signatures are frequently encoded with an algorithm identifier and a location for the signature.